So, why do I keep mentioning the Wiener Holocaust Library?

 And I must admit that part of the appeal, as time has gone by, has been a sense that it’s a bit like being involved in the world’s slowest detective story.

 The world slows down, as the ITSD boots up, and history unwinds before my eyes and searching fingers.

 There’s an appeal in that too, it seems.

 In the end, I decided that after all these years I could afford for it to take a little longer.

 And perhaps this long, slow, complex search is the appropriate mode in which to search through our long, slow, complex history.

-So, having found my first family records via the ITS, with the extraordinarily patient, quietly compassionate help of Dr Christine Schmidt, who was then running the Tracing Service at the Wiener, I went on to spend the next two to three years immersed in ‘the search’ at a broader level.
+So, having found my first family records via the ITS, with the patient, quietly compassionate help of Dr Christine Schmidt, who was then running the Tracing Service at the Wiener, I went on to spend the next two to three years immersed in ‘the search’ at a broader level.

-More recently – somehow liberated by, while also immersed, in the past, I’ve even started to learn German …
+More recently – somehow liberated by, while also immersed in, the past, I’ve even started to learn German …

-Anyway, the family website grew, and people started to get in touch from all over the world: this one had family in the town my grandmother was deported from; this one had family with a shop on the same square my family had a shop: so we met up, and had coffee and cake, as our families probably did in the 1920s – in memory of our families’ connections.
-And this one – well, his father was at the same university as mine, and was in the same Kartel-Convent fraternity too; and guess what?
+Anyway, the family website grew, and people started to get in touch from all over the world: this one had family in the town my grandmother was deported from; this one had family with a shop on the same square that my family had a shop… And so we met up, and had coffee and cake, as our families probably did in the 1920s – in memory of our families’ connections.
+And this one – Stephen – well, his father was at the same university as mine, and was in the same Kartel-Convent fraternity too; and guess what?
 They were both at Kitchener camp in Kent …

 Holocaust Memorial Day Trust